maxwelsdk/kommando/README.md

 Icons used in this project:
-40-Qr code - Created by DailyPM from the Noun Project
+noun_code_1371523 - Created by Aham Brahma from the Noun Project